-- iii.
-Prospector.cif if you used the Prospector.NOTE: These files are unique to Northwestern and do not come with the - standard Olex2 release.
-You will need to copy them to your local computer. c.
-Diffraction T (K) should be filled in.
-Check it against the value in the pcf file (diffrn_ambient_temperature).
-Enter the value given in the pcf file if they are different. - d.
-Cell Measurement T (K) should be the same value as Diffraction T (K) unless you knowingly changed the temperature between collecting the unit cell and the whole data set.
-Enter in the same value in that box. - e.
+- 3. Expand the "Diffraction" tab. - a.
 Add any Special Details or Refinement Special details in the appropriate boxes.
-If you need to explain any features of your refinement techniques (treatment of disorder, modeling hydrogen atoms), Refine Special Details is the place to do it. - 6.
+If you need to explain any features of your refinement techniques (treatment of disorder, modeling hydrogen atoms), Refine Special Details is the place to do it. - 4.
 Expand the "Crystal" tab. - a.
 If you know it, you can enter the systematic name of your compound in the first box.
-Otherwise, leave it with a ? - b.
-Olex2 will read in the colour from your pcf file so it is not necessary to add it here, even if it is not displayed.
-If you wish to add more information than the standard exptl_crystal_colour included in the pcf you can choose the correct descriptors for each of the three boxes
+Otherwise, leave it with a ? - Olex2 will read in the colour from cif_od file so it is not necessary to add it here, even if it is not displayed.
+If you wish to add more information than the standard exptl_crystal_colour included